When is season 2 of Ricky Gervais series After Life released?

 Who’s creator and star Ricky Gervais?

-Gervais created sitcoms The Workplace, Extras, Derek and Life’s Too Quick and have movies Cemetery Junction (together with his long-time collaborator Stephen Service provider), David Brent: Life on the Highway and Particular Correspondents.

-He additionally has a listing of Hollywood credit together with the flicks Ghost City, Muppets Most Wished, Evening on the Museum: Secret of the Tomb and The Invention of Mendacity, and has hosted the Golden Globes 4 instances.
+He additionally has an inventory of Hollywood credit together with the films Ghost City, Muppets Most Needed, Night time on the Museum: Secret of the Tomb and The Invention of Mendacity, and has hosted the Golden Globes 4 instances.

 Is there a trailer for After Life season 2?

-Not but, however right here’s a compilation of outtakes from collection one to get you within the temper…

-to rejoice the information of season 2 this is @rickygervais and the forged of After Life pissing about aka the season 1 bloopers pic.twitter.com/uTuUxPdvzX
+to have fun the information of season 2 this is @rickygervais and the forged of After Life pissing about aka the season 1 bloopers pic.twitter.com/uTuUxPdvzX

 — Netflix UK & Eire (@NetflixUK) April three, 2019